Krzysztof-Kolodziejczyk/retailer-app/README.md

 * Maven

 to run application simply go to main class and press run button.
-Alternatively use commad'mvn clean install' to build the project, go to 'target' directory and run application with 'java -jar retailer-1.0.jar'
+Alternatively use commad 'mvn clean install' to build the project, go to 'target' directory and run application with 'java -jar retailer-1.0.jar'

 application is available here: